JWardee/wp-mail-catcher/readme.md

   * `is_html` a boolean, that will be true if the message is a html email and false if not
   * `email_from` the from value of the email
 * `wp_mail_catcher_mail_failed` is triggered when a message failed to send and logged successfully.
 It has a single argument that is an array containing the log (same as the arguments for `wp_mail_catcher_mail_success`)
+* `wp_mail_catcher_deletion_intervals` is a filter that should return an array where each key is an amount of time in seconds, and the value is the label.
+Used to determine when a message has expired and should be deleted

 ## Testing locally
 1. Download the repo